 Millions of Dollars for Injury Victims in Alabama

-Attorneys Karen Salter and Carmen Ferguson have more than 30 years of combined legal experience and a record of success in motorcycle accident cases.
+Motorcycle accident attorneys Karen Salter and Carmen Ferguson have more than 30 years of combined legal experience and a record of success in personal injury cases.
 We have won millions of dollars in financial compensation for injured people.
 When you retain us as your law firm, you will never have to worry about whether your attorney is up to the task.